Sameer714/About-Me/README.md

 🔭 Besides my academic journey, I actively contribute to GitHub projects and am eager to collaborate on innovative ideas in the fields of web development and cloud computing.

 📫 Let's connect!
-Feel free to reach out via email at [your email address] or connect with me on [LinkedIn profile link].
+Feel free to connect with me on LinkedIn.
 Excited to exchange ideas and work on exciting projects together!